 5. Hiking in the Czech Republic

-Hiking is undoubtedly one of the best things to do on a holiday in the Czech Republic, with its system of trail blazing as sophisticated as anywhere in all of Europe.
+Hiking is undoubtedly one of the best things to do on a holiday in the Czech Republic, with its system of trails as sophisticated as anywhere in Europe.

 There are marked trails all over the country, and many of them begin directly outside railway stations, where visitors have a choice of routes.
 Good quality maps for hikes can be found in most large bookstores in the Czech Republic.